postcss/postcss-parser-tests/README.md

 });
 ```

-It returns case name, CSS string and PostCSS AST JSON.
+This returns the case name, CSS string, and PostCSS AST JSON.

-If you create non-PostCSS parser, just compare that input CSS is equal output
-CSS after parsing.
+If you create a non-PostCSS parser, just compare if the input CSS is equal to the output CSS after parsing.

-You can got path to some speific test case by `cases.path(name)` method.
+You can also get the path to some specific test cases using the `cases.path(name)` method.

 ## Integration

-Integration tests are packed into Gulp task:
+Integration tests are packed into a Gulp task:

 ```js
 gulp.task('integration', function (done) {